 To mark Halloween, Fanta cans and bottles have earned the ultimate terrifying night-time make-up with ghoulish illustrations by Israeli artist and illustrator Noma Bar.
-All limited edition Fanta packs also included QR codes, which provided access to exclusive Snapchat filters and lenses.
+All limited edition Fanta packs also included QR codes, providing exclusive Snapchat filters and lenses access.
 This Halloween campaign resulted in a 23% increase in overall sales!

 — Fanta (@fanta) October 4, 2018